Bat Removal in Madison, CT | Humane Exclusion & Prevention – RF Wildlife

 If a Bat May Have Contacted Someone (Rabies Testing)

-Capture it safely (use gloves, a container, and cardboard to slide over), keep it cool (refrigerate, do not freeze), and contact the Madison Health Department immediately for pickup and testing (free through the CT state lab).
+If a bat has potentially contacted a person or pet, do not release it — it must be tested for rabies.
+Capture it safely, keep it cool (refrigerate), and contact the Madison Health Department immediately for pickup and testing (free through the CT state lab).

 Connecticut Rabies exposure and animal testing